mikegirkin/nova-shared-templates/README.md

 A simple non auto-scaling stack with an internet-facing ELB and an extra parameter for separate ELB subnets.

+### 1.0/NovaGeneralExternalHTTP_HTTPSStack.json

+A simple non auto-scaling stack with an internet-facing ELB and an extra parameter for separate ELB subnets and both HTTP & HTTPS ELB listeners.

 ### 1.0/NovaGeneralStack_NoDNS.json

 A simple non auto-scaling stack, without a DNS record.